SahilTChaudhary/sahiltchaudhary.github.io/_pages/industryexperience.md

   <img src="/images/robotics_institute.png" alt="RI Logo" style="width:200px;height:150px;">
   </figure>
 * <h2>Biorobotics Lab, Pittsburgh, PA</h2>
-  <h3>Graduate Research Assistant (Aug 2023 - Present)</h3>
+  <h3>Graduate Research Assistant (August 2023 - Present)</h3>
-  *	Working on designing the payload of RC Cars and a Quadruped Robot that are part of a convoy for mapping unseen environments
+  *	Working on designing the payload of RC Cars and a Quadruped Robot that are part of a heterogenous convoy
   * Made the payload 20% lighter, more compact, and easily accessible to ensure serviceability
   * Reduced Centre of Gravity by 10%, hence improving cornering performance of the RC cars
   * Incorporated sensors, including LIDAR, IMU and two camera